 As part of the 20th anniversary celebrations of the Research Centre for Museums and Galleries (RCMG), the School of Museum Studies at the University of Leicester launched the Activist Museum Award in 2019.
 This award is for an individual or group working in/with museums to support the research and development of an activist project that reflects the ideas presented by Robert Janes and Richard Sandell in their recent book, Museum Activism (2019).
 Museum activism refers to, ‘museum practice, shaped out of ethically-informed values, that is intended to bring about political, social and environmental change.’

 This award will enable us to scope how we might develop a distributed digital collection, encouraging a more commons-based approach to digital museum practices.

-More information will be shared when we’ve planned a survey and discussed our approach as a team.
+We want to build up the collection through a series of themes.
 The first theme that we want to work with is Extractivism, providing tools for museums, heritage and campaign groups to surface objects & stories focused on this theme.
 Our first step is to interpret the concept of Extractivism, through a series of blogposts.
 This first one sets out the context and core ideas.

 As a team in CMUK, we believe that colonialism is an environmental issue, and that the Climate & Ecological Emergency is a systemic justice issue.
 This can be understood by describing Extractivist Culture, and its opposite, Regenerative Culture.
 The standard definition of Extractivism is ‘the process of extracting natural resources from the Earth to sell on the world market’.
 It’s commonly thought of as relating only to mining or drilling, but arguably it applies to everything in this pyramid.